The Basics of Off-Grid Solar

 - Lead acid batteries: The old standard.
 They’re cheap and reliable, but don’t pack much of a punch in regards to how much electricity a single battery can dish out.
 To store a lot of power, you need a lot of batteries.
 Part of the issue is that you can only discharge lead-acid batteries to about 40% of their capacity or you risk damaging their ability to recharge in the future.
 Lead-acid batteries are great if keeping costs low is your biggest priority, but if you’re looking for high performance there are other batteries out there that might suit your needs better.

-- Lithium-ion: These batteries are compact and powerful, which is the reason Tesla’s running them in their high-performance cars as well as the Powerwall II, their wall-mounted battery system for solar installations.
+- Lithium-ion: These batteries are compact and powerful, which is the reason Tesla’s running them in their high-performance cars as well as the Powerwall II (see our Tesla Powerwall Review), their wall-mounted battery system for solar installations.
 Besides being compact and powerful, they’re also expensive.
 For your solar installation, plan on spending about twice as much on lithium-ion batteries than lead-acid batteries.
 The higher price of lithium-ion is balanced by an overall longer life as well as their ability to more fully discharge than lead acid batteries.
 Basically, you pay more for lithium-ion, but you can squeeze out more electricity on a daily basis and over the life of the battery!

 Related: Building a DIY Battery Bank